Psychology and Human Development Department

 - Self-esteem and self-doubt

 We offer students three focus areas: Counseling Psychology; Developmental Psychology; and Children, Families, and Culture.
-Our department complements the professional programs at Wheelock, and helps prepare students to work in the fields of teaching, mental health, social services, social work, juvenile justice and youth advocacy, child life and more.
+Our department complements the professional programs at Wheelock, and helps prepare students to work in the fields of teaching, mental health, social services, social work, youth justice and youth advocacy, child life and more.
 But many of our students also pursue our major without a professional program.
 Through a special partnership between Wheelock and the Massachusetts School of Professional Psychology (MSPP), Wheelock students can gain early acceptance into masters programs at MSPP as part of a Pre-Masters Program in Counseling.
 Our department is also recommended for students interested in pursuing graduate study in related areas such as clinical psychology, sociology, and anthropology.

 The Psychology and Human Development major is rooted in the intellectual traditions of psychology, sociology and anthropology.
 The theories, research and practices of this multidisciplinary field of inquiry contribute to a greater understanding of human experience in our complex and changing world.
 Human development over the life course is studied in cultural, social, historical and political contexts.
 Students are encouraged to explore the relevance of the field to their personal experiences and professional growth and to formulate new research questions and policy agendas for improving the quality of the lives of children, families, and communities.